 10 Listen to Jazz at Oliver’s Music Venue and Wine Bar

-Oliver’s Music Venue and Wine Bar is full or warmth and charm.
-If you head downstairs you’ll find a saloon-style wood panelled bar, a fireplace, red fairy lights and people who all love music!
+Oliver’s Music Venue and Wine Bar is full of warmth and charm.
+If you head downstairs you’ll find a saloon-style wood-panelled bar, a fireplace, red fairy lights and people who all love music!

 Live artist and jam sessions are a daily occurrence, while the famous house piano, drum kit and PA system are up for grabs for aspiring musicians to hire.
 Fancy it?